ezhov-evgeny/webdav-client-python-3/README.md

 **Configuring the client**

-Required keys for configuring client connection with WevDAV-server are `webdav_hostname` and `webdav_login`, `webdav_password`, but for anonymous login  don't set them.
+Required key is host name or IP address of the WevDAV-server with param name `webdav_hostname`.
+For authentication in WebDAV server use `webdav_login`, `webdav_password`.
+For an anonymous login do not specify auth properties.

 ```python
 from webdav3.client import Client